nourkagha/agha.dev/content/posts/creating-a-mastodon-alias.md

 Other people can now find me by the same identity and address I use for my email and don't even need to know or memorize what server I'm on or instance I decide to migrate to, because the alias is the same.
 If I need to migrate to another Mastodon instance, I will just need to update the JSON document on my website at `/.well-known/webfinger` with my new instance and Mastodon username.

-If you would like to get your own alias set up, I would highly recommend the [Masto Guide](https://guide.toot.as/guide/use-your-own-domain) for this, which makes things very easy by allowing you to interactively fill in your information in the placeholder fields.
+If you would like to get your own alias set up, I would highly recommend the [Masto Guide](https://guide.toot.as/guide/use-your-own-domain) for this, which makes things very easy by allowing you to interactively fill your information in the placeholder fields.

 After I had my alias set up, I decided to take things a step further.
 Instead of only being found with my custom alias through Mastodon search, I also wanted a way to be able to externally link my account to people outside Mastodon while using my custom domain for consistency.
-For example, if someone visits https://agha.dev/@nour, it would redirect to my Mastodon profile at https://fosstodon.org/@Nour.
+For example, visiting https://agha.dev/@nour would redirect to my Mastodon profile at https://fosstodon.org/@Nour.

 There are a lot of ways to do URL redirects, and since my website is hosted on Netlify, this is easily achievable with their powerful and flexible [redirects and rewrites](https://docs.netlify.com/routing/redirects).